JoshWillik/mysql-schema-writer/README.md

 `options.port` is the port to connect on.
 Defaults to `3306`.

-`options.timeout` is how long the test runner will attempt to connect before erroring.
+`options.timeout` is how many milliseconds the test runner will attempt to connect before erroring.
-Defaults to 1 minute.
+Defaults to `60 * 1000`